Make EASY Halloween wall art using buttons! This canvas art project is so easy, even a kid could make it. Perfect Halloween decor!

 Skills Required: Beginner.
 Even if you’ve only Mod Podged a few times, you’ll be good for this project.
 Just allow for proper drying times to prevent wrinkles on the background.

 You know Halloween is my favorite holiday, so I had to do my part to contribute to the crafty projects out there.
 I wanted a door hanging and I wanted to use buttons – this canvas art is what I came up with.
-I’m tickled pink (I mean purple, orange and black).
+I’m tickled pink (I mean purple, orange and black) about my new DIY Halloween decoration!

 Halloween Canvas Art